Kalabasa/htmz/README.md

 - **Enables loading of HTML resources within _any element_ in the page, rather than loading a full web page at a time.**

 So, imagine clicking a link, but it only updates a relevant part of the page, not reload the whole page.
-Without having to write scripts or special HTML.
+Without having to write client-side scripts or special HTML.

 This idea is not new.
 Dividing web pages into independently reloading parts has been a thing since mid-1990s.
 They were called _frames_, namely, &lt;iframe&gt;s, &lt;frame&gt;s, and &lt;frameset&gt;s.